Comment Choisir son Piano Numérique pour les Débutants

 Upright Digital Piano

 Upright pianos, also known as console pianos, are generally used for domestic purposes.
 They generally benefit from better furniture, giving them the appearance of traditional acoustic pianos with their three pedals.
-And even if it doesn't look like it, it benefits from the many electronic components of a digital piano, more than built-in speakers.
-Thanks to its traditional assets, it will embellish your interior.
+And even if it doesn't look like it, it benefits from the many electronic components of a digital piano, in addition to the integrated speakers.
+Thanks to its traditional advantages, it will beautify your interior.

 Donner DEP-10 beginner digital piano 88-key full-size semi-emphasized keyboard

-Donner DEP-10S 88 Key Semi-Weighted Digital Piano Keyboard
+Donner DEP-10S Digital Piano Keyboard 88 Semi-Weighted Keys

-With 128 polyphony and 8 premium sounds, the DEP-10 with semi-weighted touch gives you a pleasing playing response.
-In addition, the 3 pedals (Soft/ Sustain/ Sostenuto) ensure a certain quality and more expression for your performances.
-Whether you're on stage or in a room, you can play your favorite music with your headphones (6.35mm jack) or on your amplifier.
-Resulting from quality know-how and equipped with high-definition sound, this instrument will accelerate your learning and perfect your performance.
+With 128 polyphonies and 8 premium sounds, the DEP-10 with semi-weighted feel gives you a pleasant playing response.
+In addition, the 3 pedals (Soft/ Sustain/ Sostenuto) provide you with a certain quality and more expression for your performances.
+Whether you are on stage or in a room, you can play your favorite music with your headphones (6.35mm jack) or on your amplifier.
+Based on quality know-how and equipped with high-definition sound, this instrument will accelerate your learning and perfect your performance.
 Progress is immediately visible with a quality instrument!

 Donner DEP-20 Beginner Digital Piano 88 Key Full-Size Weighted Keyboard

-With its 128 polyphonies, the Donner DEP-20 gives you 200 rhythms and 238 premium piano sounds.
-Its heavy touch keys allow you to better feel what you play.
+With its 128 polyphonies, the Donner DEP-20 offers you 200 rhythms and 238 premium piano sounds.
+Its heavy touch keys allow you to better feel what you are playing.
 The DEP-20 has standard piano pedals and audio jack outputs.

 Portable Digital Piano

-With a different design philosophy, portable digital pianos are designed to be more portable for players who alternate between studio and stage performance.
-Unlike upright digital pianos, portable pianos are supported by a stand.
+With a different design philosophy, portable digital pianos are designed to be more easily transportable for players who alternate between studio and stage performance.
+Unlike upright digital pianos, portable pianos are supported by legs.
 They also usually have fewer pedals but more rhythms and sounds available.
-Portable models also usually have more options than upright pianos, which is why it is important to know your musical needs well before making a choice of acquisition.
+Portable models also usually have more options than upright pianos, which is why it is important to know your musical needs before making an acquisition choice.

 Donner DEP-20 Beginner Digital Piano 88 Key Full-Size Weighted Keyboard